-A SAS package2 is an automatically generated, single, stand alone 'zip' file containing organised and ordered code structures, created by the developer and extended with additional automatically generated "driving" files (i.e. description, metadata, load, unload, and help files).
+A SAS package is an automatically generated, single, stand alone zip file containing organised and ordered code structures, created by the developer and extended with additional automatically generated "driving" files (i.e. description, metadata, load, unload, and help files).

-The purpose of a package is to be a simple, and easy to access, code sharing medium, which will allow: on the one hand, to separate the code complex dependencies created by the developer from the user experience with the final product and, on the other hand, reduce developer's and user's unnecessary frustration related to a remote deployment process.
+The purpose of a package is to be a simple, and easy in access, code sharing medium, which will allow: on the one hand, to separate the code complex dependencies created by the developer from the user experience with the final product and, on the other hand, reduce developer's and user's unnecessary frustration related to a remote deployment process.

-To create a package the developer must prepare the code files and a file with description, fit them into a structured form (see next sections for details), download and execute the '%generatePackage()' macro (see THE CODE subsection for details how to obtain it).
+To create a package the developer must prepare the code files and a file with description, fit them into a structured form (see next sections for details), download and execute the %generatePackage() macro.

-To use a package the user should download the package 'zip' file into the packages folder (containing downloaded 'loadpackage.sas' file).
+To use a package the user should download the package zip file into the packages folder (containing downloaded loadpackage.sas file).
 And, in the SAS session, the user should run the following code: